 If you prefer some adventure, you can canoe, kayak or take a leisurely bike ride along the picturesque Fox River, or go hiking on one of Aurora’s beautiful nature trails.
 And when you’ve worked up an appetite, Aurora has a restaurant to satisfy almost any craving, from delicious ethnic food and casual pubs to upscale fine dining.
 And try your luck at one of Illinois’ most exciting gaming venues, Hollywood Casino Aurora!

-Click the Instant Info Logo to let us connect you with Aurora Area
+Let us connect you with Aurora Area

 Director of Sales

 - First-class sports venues for everything from baseball, softball, soccer, volleyball and basketball, to indoor tennis, swimming, bowling, gymnastics, rugby and lacrosse.

 - Four water parks, including Illinois’ largest outdoor water park, Raging Waves.

 - Unique shopping opportunities at two great locations, Chicago Premium Outlets (the largest outlet mall in Illinois) and Fox Valley Mall.

 - Aurora Area Sports Alliance (AASA).
 Comprised of sports venue representatives and amateur sports experts in the area